avianbc/blog/content/about.md

 Since I work as a 100% remote developer I use my location independence to my advantage and have been exercising my freedom to travel.

-I [built a home gym](https://symmetricstrength.com/lifter/avian) and eat healthy to counteract the hours spent staring at screens.
+I [powerlift in my home gym](https://symmetricstrength.com/lifter/avian) and eat healthy to counteract the hours spent staring at screens.

 I play and teach guitar.
 I definitely need to record more of it so I can share it online!

+I am an audiophile who listens to [way too much music](https://www.last.fm/user/avianbc).
+In 2019 alone my total listening time clocked in at 33 days, 14 hours.

-I hang out on Stack Overflow and [/r/learnprogramming](http://reddit.com/r/learnprogramming) to share my knowledge and learn more.
+I hang out on Stack Overflow and [/r/learnprogramming](http://reddit.com/r/learnprogramming) to share my knowledge while learning more along the way.

 <a href="https://stackexchange.com/users/319273"><img src="https://stackexchange.com/users/flair/319273.png" width="208" height="58" alt="profile for Brad on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Brad on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>